firmwaremodules/iotfirmware/README.md

 Our IoT application firmware binaries utilize our firmware deployment technology and are intended for eventual commercialization and production.

-With our binaries you can get your protoype up and running fast and still be in a position to take that next step towards commercialization.
+With our firmware binaries you can get your prototype up and running fast yet still be in a position to take the next step towards commercialization.